nuxt-modules/i18n/docs/content/en/browser-language-detection.md

 }]
 ```

-To use the cookie within a cross-origin environment (e.g. in an iFrame), you can set `crossOriginCookie: true`.
+To use the cookie within a cross-origin environment (e.g. in an iFrame), you can set `cookieCrossOrigin: true`.
 This will change the cookie settings from `SameSite=Lax` to `SameSite=None; Secure`.

 ```js{}[nuxt.config.js]